ch32-rs/wlink/README.md

 ### Probes

-Current firmware version: 2.11 (aka. v31).
+Current firmware version: 2.15 (aka. v35).

+> **NOTE**: If you are using newer chips like CH32V317 or CH585, be sure to use the latest firmware.

 > **NOTE**: The firmware version is not the same as the version shown by WCH's toolchain.
 Because WCH calculates the version number by `major * 10 + minor`, so the firmware version 2.10 is actually v30 `0x020a`.